Arcturus (band): Reunion

-Rumors circulated online that Arcturus might reform with Garm as the vocalist.
 Hellhammer confirmed that an Arcturus reunion was inevitable and that Garm had expressed interest in participating.
-However, Garm later indicated on his personal Facebook page that he was not interested.
+Garm later indicated that he was not interested.

-Furthermore, ICS Vortex mentioned plans to resurrect "a band or three" in a blog post shortly after his removal from Dimmu Borgir.
+ICS Vortex mentioned plans to resurrect "a band or three" in a blog post shortly after his removal from Dimmu Borgir.

 ICS Vortex confirmed an Arcturus reunion show at the ProgPower USA 2011 Festival.
-In addition, Vortex stated, "Beloved freaks!
+Vortex stated, "Beloved freaks!
 ProgPower USA 2011 will host the first Arcturus concert in 5 years.
 This is our first performance in the United States, and since we're all retarded, probably the last."
-The planned show was later canceled due to "hibernation sickness" and "outdated parts."
-Instead, Arcturus planned its first reunion show to be at Avant-Garde Night vol. 2 in Poland, but this show was also canceled.
+The planned show was canceled due to "hibernation sickness" and "outdated parts."
+Instead, Arcturus planned its first reunion show at Avant-Garde Night vol. 2 in Poland, but this was also canceled.

-Arcturus finally performed their reunion show on 9 September 2011 at the KICK Nattklubb & Scene in Kristiansand, Norway.
-ICS Vortex confirmed that the band was working on a new album.
-In 2012, they went on to perform at the Inferno Metal Festival, Hellfest Summer Open Air, the O2 Academy in Islington, and the Eindhoven Metal Meeting.
-On 10 October 2014, Arcturus confirmed on Facebook that ICS Vortex had finished recording vocals for their as-yet-untitled album.
+Arcturus performed their reunion show on 9 September 2011 at the KICK Nattklubb & Scene in Kristiansand, Norway.
+ICS Vortex confirmed that the band was working on an album.
+In 2012, they performed at the Inferno Metal Festival, Hellfest Summer Open Air, the O2 Academy in Islington, and the Eindhoven Metal Meeting.
+On 10 October 2014, Arcturus confirmed on Facebook that ICS Vortex had finished recording vocals for an untitled album.

-After much speculation among fans online, on 26 February 2015, it was announced that Arcturus had signed a new recording contract with the German record label Prophecy Productions and that they would finally release their new album Arcturian on 8 May.
-The label commented: "Arcturus are legend.
+After online speculation, on 26 February 2015, Arcturus signed with Prophecy Productions.
+They released the album Arcturian on 8 May.
+The label commented, "Arcturus are legend.
 Unparalleled in creativity, musicianship and artistic approach since their foundation days, mastermind Steinar 'Sverd' Johnsen and his cosmic crew, consisting of past and present members of bands like Ulver, Mayhem, Dimmu Borgir, Borknagar, and Ved Buens Ende, have been dancing their very own tightrope between genius and madness ever since.
 With each of their releases being an interstellar journey of its own and always ahead of their time, Arcturus can justifiably be labeled as the epitome of avant-garde metal..."

 On 27 March 2015, Arcturus released "The Arcturian Sign," the first single from Arcturian.
 The album was released on 8 May of that year.